Aundre Bumgardner: Connecticut House of Representatives

 Aundré served as a member of the Connecticut House of Representatives, as a Republican, representing Connecticut's 41st assembly district in the General Assembly.
 Bumgardner was first elected in 2014 and was defeated in 2016.
 He was the youngest ever person elected to the House at the age of 20.
 Aundré was re-elected to the 41st district seat as a Democrat in 2022 defeating Republican Robert Boris in a landslide victory.
 His predecessor Joe de la Cruz had not sought reelection citing an inability to continue with the job for the salary offered to lawmakers.

-In 2024, Bumgardner was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan cohort for legislators concerned with climate change, energy policy, and environmental justice.

-On March 2nd, 2025, Bumgardner was arrested and charged with driving under the influence.
+On March 2, 2025, Bumgardner was arrested and charged with driving under the influence.
 He was subsequently suspended from leadership and committee assignments.

 Groton Town Council

 In 2018, Bumgardner was appointed to a vacant seat on the Groton Town Council.

 In 2019, Bumgardner was re-elected to the Groton Town Council.

-On February 15th, 2023, Bumgardner resigned from the Groton Town Council due to being elected as State Representative.
+On February 15, 2023, Bumgardner resigned from the Groton Town Council due to being elected as State Representative.